GamesCrafters/GamesmanNova/README.md

 * Creating a memory-efficient and thread-safe implementation of GamesmanClassic's database engine.
 * Designing a database file serialization protocol to make GamesmanClassic's databases compatible with Nova.
 * Building a wonderful terminal user interface and expanding the current command-line interface.
-* Implementing and wrapping a distributed MPI controller for solves on the Savio cluster.
+* Implementing and wrapping a distributed MPI controller for distribution.

 ### Subprojects